RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 ## 4. Reuse of One-time Estimation on Raw Images

 The raw satellite images are without any radiometric or geometric correction.
 For a specified sensor, the imaging degradation remains fixed over a certain period, meaning that the one-time estimated 2D MTF can be repeatedly applied to various raw images for an extended duration.
 We reuse one 2D MTF estimated by a single scene to process 9 raw scene images captured over one year.
-This can further validate the efficacy and automation of the generation process.
+This further validates the efficacy and automation of the generation process.

 We also compare the super-resolution processing time for each raw scene image using different methods.